-8.6.2 Principal's indemnity for Contractor non-performance of Maintenance
+8.6.2 Principal's indemnity for Contractor non performance of Maintenance

-The Principal shall indemnify the Contractor against any Claim against the Contractor for personal injury and death or loss of, or damage to, any property arising from or a direct consequence of the Contractor's non-performance of Maintenance, but only in circumstances where:
+The Principal shall indemnify the Contractor against any Claim against the Contractor for personal injury and death or loss of, or damage to, any property arising from or a direct consequence of the Contractor's non performance of Maintenance, but only in circumstances where:

-- 1. the non-performance is a direct consequence of complying with a direction of the Principal, or - 2. related to any Defect of which the Contractor had no knowledge, provided the Contractor: - a) undertook inspections in accordance with its agreed Inspection Schedule, and - b) maintained accurate, up-to-date Network inspection reports under Clause 3.2 - 3. the non-performance relates to Defects: - a) which were below the Upper Intervention Level, or - b) which were above the Upper Intervention Level but - the Contractor had complied with its Response Times and Maintenance Activity Standards included in the Contractor's Quality Plan (as referred in Clauses 3.2 and 10 for the Defect) - ii. the Contractor had formally sought a reallocation, beyond discretionary changes pursuant to Clause 5.3 for the Defect, or - iii. having regard to road user safety considerations (the Defect having been prioritised in accordance with the Routine Maintenance Guidelines), the failure by the Contractor to remedy the Defect did not place it in breach of its Maintenance Activity Standards.
+- a) the non-performance is a direct consequence of complying with a direction of the Principal, or - b) related to any Defect of which the Contractor had no knowledge, provided the Contractor: - i. undertook inspections in accordance with its agreed Inspection Schedule, and - ii. maintained accurate, up to date Network inspection reports under Clause 3.2 - b) the non performance relates to Defects: - i. which were below the Upper Intervention Level, or - ii. which were above the Upper Intervention Level but - the Contractor had complied with its Response Times and Maintenance Activity Standards included in the Contractor's Quality Plan (as referred in Clause 3.2 and Clause 10 for the Defect) - the Contractor had formally sought a reallocation, beyond discretionary changes pursuant to Clause 5.3 for the Defect, or - having regard to road user safety considerations (the Defect having been prioritised in accordance with the Routine Maintenance Guidelines), the failure by the Contractor to remedy the Defect did not place it in breach of its Maintenance Activity Standards.